Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Discussion

+Most of the disagreement between the chemical methods comes from the selection of the thick disc.
+There are 8049 stars selected as thick disc by the [Mg/Fe]-[Fe/H] method, but not selected as thick disc stars by the [Mg/Mn]-[Al/Fe] method.
+These stars are in the high-$\alpha$ sequence but also have [Mg/Mn] $ < 0.3 $.
+Almost all are located at $ R_{\mathrm{gal}}< 8$\,kpc within 2\,kpc of the midplane.
+They show thin disc-like dynamics by being mostly in $J_z < 100 $ kpc km s$^{-1}$, and thin disc-like kinematics by being tightly centred around $V_\phi = 200$ km s$^{-1}$.
+The age distribution shows two denser regions, one at 6.5\,Gyr and the other at 9\,Gyr.
+A full comparison can be seen in Fig. \ref{fig:special0}.

+A total of 3087 stars are classified as thin disc stars by the kinematic method and, at the same time, classified as high-$\alpha$ (thick disc) stars by the [Mg/Fe]-[Fe/H] method, $ 11.5 \% $ of the high-$\alpha$ sample.
+These have a similar age distribution to other high-alpha stars, generally between 5 and 11\,Gyr with a concentration at 9.5\,Gyr, but have narrower distributions in $J_\phi$ and $V_\phi$ because this is how the thin disc is defined for the kinematic sample.
+A full comparison can be seen in Fig. \ref{fig:opposites}.

+The results of all methods show some correlation between age and kinematics.
+The distribution in ages generally has a large overlap with the thick disc, having most stars between 4 and 11\,Gyr, while the thin disc has most stars between 0 and 10\,Gyr.
+The thin disc selections, which tend to trend younger, show a more concentrated distribution in the Toomre plots, and the most concentrated part is at higher $V_\phi$ than the thick disc, $V_\phi \approx 220$ km s$^{-1}$ compared to $V_\phi \approx 180$ km s$^{-1}$.
+Stars selected as halo or accreted are possibly somewhat clearer as all are old (mostly older than 7 Gyr) and all have low $V_\phi$, with the distribution centred around $V_\phi = 0$ km s$^{-1}$.

-Of the methods we test, the kinematic method is the most difficult to evaluate due to its being used in only one radial bin. \cite{schonrich_origin_2009} discuss a comparison between a chemical selection and a kinematic one, finding that the kinematic selection is likely to miscategorise stars because the distribution of kinematic properties of thick disc stars is Gaussian and overlaps with the distribution of kinematic properties of thin disc stars. \cite{bovy_milky_2012} further claim that the Milky Way possesses a single monotonic distribution in the disc and that imposing a boundary between the ``thick and thin discs'' is not motivated by the continuous distribution.
-These results agree with ours, insofar as there is no sharp distinction between the kinematic properties of the populations of the thick and thin discs.
+Of the methods we test, the kinematic method is the most difficult to evaluate due to its being used in only one radial bin. \cite{schonrich_origin_2009} discussed a comparison between a chemical selection and a kinematic one, finding that the kinematic selection is likely to miscategorise stars because the distribution of kinematic properties of thick disc stars overlaps with the distribution of kinematic properties of thin disc stars. \cite{bovy_milky_2012} further claimed that the Milky Way possesses a single monotonic distribution in the disc and that imposing a boundary between the `thick' and `thin' discs is not motivated by this continuous distribution.
+These results agree with ours insofar as there is no sharp distinction between the kinematic properties of the populations of the thick and thin discs.